LinguaPhylo/linguaPhylo.github.io/tutorials/discrete-phylogeography.md

 between locations of interest, as simulated from your model and given the data.
 For more details and visualizations, you can refer to the work of [Douglas et. al. 2020](#references).

-### Visualizing Bayesian phylogeographic reconstructions
+### Visualizing phylogeographic diffusion

 To analyze and visualize phylogeographic reconstructions resulting from Bayesian inference of spatio-temporal diffusion based on the [Bielejec et al., 2011](#references) method, we can use a software called `spread`.

 __Please note__ it requires Java 1.8.
-If you have multiple versions of Java installed on your system, you can use the command `export JAVA_HOME=`/usr/libexec/java_home -v 1.8` to switch the version.
+If you have multiple versions of Java installed on your system, you can use the command `export JAVA_HOME=`/usr/libexec/java_home -v 1.8` to switch the version in Linux or Mac.

 We recommend to download the .jar file from the [Spread website](https://rega.kuleuven.be/cev/ecv/software/spread), and follow the steps below: